-If you’re a DM for D&D or Pathfinder or anything like that, I cannot recommend this site enough.
+If you’re a DM, I cannot recommend this site enough.
 It has some really awesome dungeon generators and inn generators that are honestly so cool to look at.

 A lot of the prompts are definitely geared towards classic tabletop rpgs, but I think they can still be useful to use as points of brainstorming or inspiration.
-Or if you’re in the mood to write cozy, trope-filled, pulpy fantasy, I’d check this one out.
+Or if you’re in the mood to write cozy, trope-filled, pulpy fantasy, this is worth a look.

 I would note, that rather than a true generator, it randomly generates a small set of prewritten story prompts.
 While this means the prompts themselves have a lot more internal continuity than some, it also means you’re pulling from a limited pool.
 Just something to think about.